jostrzol/mst-proj/README.md

    ![Control parameters](./docs/img/control-parameters.png)

-   **NOTE:** The parameter panel is hidden, if the navbar is open.
-Close tha navbar to see the parameter panel.
+   **NOTE:** The parameter panel is hidden if the navigation bar on the left is open.
+Close the navigation bar to see the parameter panel.

 7. After properly tuning the control parameters, the controller should now follow the set target frequency, like in the picture below.